-Golfo Dulce (translated as "Sweet Gulf") in Costa Rica is located south of Puntarenas.
-This is an inlet (narrow strip of water) going from the from Costa Rica's Pacific Ocean side into the land, extending slightly northward then turning west and ending at Rincon.
+Golfo Dulce in Costa Rica is a gulf located south of Puntarenas.
+This is an inlet (narrow strip of water) going from the from Costa Rica's Pacific Ocean side into the mainland, extending slightly northward then turning west and ending at Rincon.
 This bay waterway separates mainland Costa Rica and Osa Peninsula.

 Golfo Dulce is famous for the Piedras Blancas National Park - located in its northeastern part.
 The park covers a total area of 140 km2 (54 ml2) of protected rainforest plus a protected marine area (needle-fish).
 Nature lodges (inside the park) are accessible only by boat / ship.